 - Suspension means the barring of a faculty member from the exercise of their duties

 for a definite period of time.

-- The President of the University may impose an interim suspension with full pay on a faculty member if the President, in his or her discretion, reasonably believes that such action is necessary to prevent substantial harm to the university or to some member of the university community.
+- The President of the University may impose an interim suspension with full pay on a faculty member if the President, in their discretion, reasonably believes that such action is necessary to prevent substantial harm to the university or to some member of the university community.
 The President of the University may impose an interim suspension without pay if the President determines that the faculty member intentionally and clearly refuses to perform essential duties of a faculty member.
 The President shall immediately give the faculty member written notice of the interim suspension, specifying the rule or rules violated and setting forth briefly the relevant facts and supporting evidence.
-If the interim suspension is without pay the President shall provide the faculty member with an opportunity to meet with the President to present the faculty member's views andthe reasons he/she objects to the suspension prior to its imposition.
+If the interim suspension is without pay the President shall provide the faculty member with an opportunity to meet with the President to present the faculty member's views and the reasons the faculty member objects to the suspension prior to its imposition.
 The faculty member's insurance benefits shall continue during the interim suspension without pay.
 An interim suspension is not to be considered a sanction but rather a temporary device for protecting the university's interests.
 It should be used with utmost caution.